 Marijuana has taken center stage as one of the most useful medicinal plants on the planet.
-But, did you know that other herbs and spices also contain cannabinoids?
-A cannabinoid is a chemical compound that interacts with a large regulatory system in the body.
-That system is known as the Endocannabinoid System, and it’s responsible for maintaining homeostasis in our bodies.
+But, did you know that other herbs and spices also contain compounds similar to cannabinoids?
+A cannabinoid is a chemical compound that interacts with a large regulatory system in the body called the Endocannabinoid System (ECS).
+The ECS is responsible for maintaining homeostasis in the body.
 Homeostasis is the perfect internal balance required for optimum health.
-Below is a list of non-cannabis plants that also contain therapeutic cannabinoids.
+Below is a list of non-cannabis plants that also engage the endocannabinoid system.

 Coneflower – Echinacea

-Turns out, some species of echinacea contain cannabinoids.
+Turns out, some species of echinacea contain compounds that engage the ECS sort of like cannabinoids.
 More specifically, they contain cannabimimetics.
 These herbal cannabimimetics are a bit different from those found in the marijuana plant, but they engage the endocannabinoid system nonetheless.
-The primary cannabinoids in echinacea are known as N-alkyl amides (NAAs).
+These compounds are known as N-alkyl amides (NAAs).

-In echinacea cannabinoids interact most with the CB2 receptor.
-This receptor is largely responsible for regulating the immune system, pain, and inflammatory response.
-In marijuana, psychoactive THC is the primary stimulator of the CB2 receptor.
-THC’s affinity with this particular receptor is partly why it’s so effective in treating inflammation-related disorders.
+The cannabimimetics in Echinacea interact with the CB2 receptor.
+This receptor is largely responsible for regulating the immune system and inflammatory response.
+In cannabis, psychoactive THC is the primary stimulator of the CB2 receptor.
+THC’s affinity with this particular receptor is partly why it is expected to be so effective in treating inflammation-related disorders.

-Oxeye plants (Heliopsis helianthoides) are also known to have these types of cannabinoids.
+Oxeye plants (Heliopsis helianthoides) are also known to have these types of cannabimimetics.

 Electric daisy- Acmella oleracea